 The Roosevelt Network trains, develops, and supports emerging progressive policymakers, researchers, and advocates across the US, focusing on communities historically denied political power.
 We believe that young people can affect change now, locally.
 To fulfill our mission of building true public power, our students lead successful policy campaigns that defend or invest in public goods at the campus, local, and state levels.
 Over the last few years, they have lowered the cost of campus health care, helped restore voting rights to formerly incarcerated Floridians, organized to stop the privatization of campus worker jobs in Tennessee, and much more.

 We act locally, but think big.
-We want to pass local policy now, and we want those reforms to be scalable.
 We want to develop local leaders now, and we want to ensure the long-term influence of our people to help fulfill the ideals of American democracy.
 Our vision is that Roosevelters will hold long-term decision-making power in their communities, and we leverage the power of our alumni network—which includes public officials, lawyers, teachers, nonprofit executives, and researchers—to expand opportunities for the next generation of policy leaders.

 We believe who writes the rules matters.
 Shifting decision-making power to communities historically denied political influence and representation in American democracy builds true public power.
 As a result, government can act as a force for the public good in ways it has been unable or unwilling to.